EymoLabs/eymos/README.md

 ## License

 This project is licensed under a custom license, that allows you to **use and modify the code** for any purpose, as long as you **provide attribution to the original authors**, but you **cannot distribute the code** or any derivative work **without permission**.
 For more information, see the [LICENSE](LICENSE).

+## Security

+If you discover a security vulnerability within EymOS, please see [SECURITY.md](SECURITY.md) for more information on how to report it.